Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 ‘The Blues’

 Many women feel a bit down, tearful or anxious in the first week after giving birth.
-After all, your hormones are all over the place!
+It can take a while for your hormones to return to a normal balance.
 This is often called the ‘baby blues‘.
-The ‘baby blues’ don’t last for more than two weeks after giving birth.
+The ‘baby blues’ don’t tend to last for more than two weeks after giving birth.

 Postnatal depression